arkin0x/cyberspace/readme.md

 Each subsequent drift event must reference the previous drift event in the e tag and supply the remaining amount of velocity from any previous drifts.
 Velocity is decayed by 0.99 at a rate of 60 times per second.
 This continuous chain of drift events referencing their previous drift events is called a __movement chain__.

-The movement chain allows anyone to verify that the movements are legitimate and that the operator followed the rules to arrive at the position their currently occupy.
+The movement chain allows anyone to verify that the movements are legitimate and that the operator followed the rules to arrive at the position they currently occupy.

 To verify a movement chain, one must query and receive EOSE for an operator's drift events.
 Then, starting with the oldest event, the movement must be simulated and checked against each subsequent drift to ensure they are within an acceptable tolerance (TBD).
 Checks include velocity, created_at timestamps, and resulting coordinates.

 If a drift event goes outside of those tolerances, it is considered "broken" and the last valid drift event is considered the "tip" of the broken movement chain.
 Other ways a movement chain can break:

-a new drift event is published that does not reference the most recent drift event before it.
-In this case, the last drift event in the previous chain is the tip. a new drift event is published that references a previous drift event which is already referenced by another drift event (movement chain fork).
+- a new drift event is published that does not reference the most recent drift event before it.
+In this case, the last drift event in the previous chain is the tip
+- a new drift event is published that references a previous drift event which is already referenced by another drift event (movement chain fork).
 In this case, the last valid drift event published before the fork is the tip.

 When a movement chain is broken, the new (technically invalid) movement chain is treated as if it is valid, but the tip of the broken chain acts like a frozen ghost copy of that operator.
 This copy is vulnerable to Derezz attacks just like any operator is, but more vulnerable because the copy is stationary.

 ## Aggression